What is the 3D metallic liquid drop generator?

 PNG export fidelity and supersampling

 Like other Abstract Engine tools, capture reads from the WebGL drawing buffer after an explicit render pass.
 When the preview panel is smaller than print-ready dimensions, the exporter can upscale toward a 3840 px long edge while restoring your viewport afterward — helpful for retina heroes sourced from compact split layouts.
+Transparent PNG clears the canvas alpha so compositing over video or slides stays clean; toggle the contact shadow if you need a floating bead with no grounding patch.

 Accessibility and vestibular comfort